beginning of content

 Key facts

-• Gonorrhoea ('the clap') is a sexually transmitted infection (STI) caused by bacteria that may infect your throat, anus, urethra, cervix and eyes.
+• Gonorrhoea ('the clap') is a sexually transmitted infection (STI) caused by bacteria that can infect your throat, anus, urethra, cervix and eyes.

-• Gonorrhoea infection is treated with antibiotics; prompt treatment reduces your chance of developing serious complications such as infections in your heart and brain, and infertility.
+• A gonorrhoea infection is treated with antibiotics, and quick treatment reduces your chance of developing serious complications.

-• You can prevent gonorrhoea by practicing safe sex.
+• You can prevent gonorrhoea by practising safe sex.

 What is gonorrhoea?